Leonides2/DemoProject-Backend/README.md

 - DemoBackend (as backend and DB)
     - API
     - Domain
-    - Persistence
+    - Features
-    - SQLite as persistance
+    - Infrastructure (SQLite as persistance)

 All the projects have their respective repository